 Visitor behavior on your website serves as a valuable source of insights at every stage of an eCommerce funnel.
 What makes or breaks the deal for your business depends on insights that you must optimize to improve their shopping experience and conversion rate.

 Most marketers suggest using multiple qualitative and quantitative analytical tools to do so.
-But, not all of them have the prowess to give you the kind of information you would need to study user experience.
+However, not all of them have the prowess to give you the kind of information you would need to study user experience.

 This is where heatmaps come into play.

 What are heatmaps?